This post is brought to you by Sprouts Farmers Market

 Football season can be hard for those of us trying to eat vegetarian.
 Sliders and wings galore, so I stopped into Sprouts Farmers Market to pick up some organic veggies and some ingredients that I needed to make a yummy alternative to some popular Big Game staples.
 Healthy super bowl recipes are hard to come by, so I was up for the challenge.
 I decided I wanted to make buffalo cauliflower bites and some zucchini fries.
 While I was making them my kids said they wanted to try them also, so I decided to make a BBQ version as well for the kids.
 Boy are they good, all of them.

-I'm so in love with Sprout's, I wish they had one closer to me because they a bunch of bulk buy, and organic foods to choose from.
+I'm so in love with Sprout's, I wish they had one closer to me because they a bunch of bulk buys, and organic foods to choose from.
 They have their own store brand that I can find organic or non-GMO items for my family.
-They also offer a great weekly sales ad and coupons that can be used in store.
+They also offer a great weekly sales ad and coupons that can be used in-store.

 I'm getting excited about Big Game Sunday, mainly because of all the yummy eats that everyone makes.
 We aren't even fans of football, but any excuse to get together with friends and family to eat good food and laugh at funny commercials is ok in my book.

 I started by preheating the over to 450°.
 You'll also need to prepare your baking sheets.
 Line a baking sheet with aluminum foil and then place a cooling rake on top.
 Spray the cooling rack with non-stick cooking spray and set aside.

 I began chopping the cauliflower and zucchini for each recipe.
 You want the cauliflower to be in bite-sized pieces so that it is like eating a crispy chicken nugget.
 For the zucchini, cut it in half and then into slivers like a french fry.